google/digitalbuildings/tools/abel/validators/README.md

 `Entity Code` *string* **required**

-A [human-readable code](../../../onotology/docs/building_config.md#identifiers) for an entity which an entity field is a data point of.
+A [human-readable code](../../../onotology/docs/building_config.md#identifiers) for an entity of which an entity field is a data point.
 This code must already be defined in the [Entities](#entities) table. e.g. `AHU-1001`

 `Entity Guid` *string*